rolph-recto/viaduct-he/README.md

-# TLHE Compiler
+# Viaduct-HE

-A compiler from a tensor language to vectorized homomorphic encryption.
+A compiler from array programs to vectorized homomorphic encryption.